fleek-platform/website/src/content/blog/templates/guide-deploy-nextra-blog-on-fleek-xyz/index.md

 image: './nextra-blog-2.png'
 ---

 Hi everyone!
-[Juan](https://twitter.com/juanbeencoding) from DevRel here, presenting one of our example apps for deploying onto Fleek with its [CLI Beta](https://fleek.xyz/docs/).
-I'll be showcasing a blog template built on Nextra, which you can also find on our public [Templates repository](https://github.com/fleekxyz/templates).
+[Juan](https://twitter.com/juanbeencoding) from DevRel here, presenting one of our example apps for deploying onto Fleek with its [CLI Beta](https://fleek.xyz/docs/cli).
+I'll be showcasing a blog template built on Nextra, which you can also find on our public [Fleek Tools collection](https://github.com/fleek-tools).

 **What's this template?** A ready to go static blog, which you can use as the home for your articles, and guides.
 Here's the [repository](https://github.com/fleekxyz/fleek-demos-blog/tree/e801af0673254a10fd9f04d2e8a75db4f259e7d4) for it.